 Neighborhood Serving Commercial/Neighborhood Commercial - Retail commercial and office development serving the daily needs of one or several contiguous neighborhoods.
-This type of commercial activity is generally smaller than community and regional-serving commercia developments, typically provide convenience goods and personal services, and are scaled and designed in a manner which is compatible with nearby neighborhoods.
+Developments are typically small, compared to community and regional-serving commercial, and include convenience goods and personal services.

 Office - A structure for conducting business, professional, or governmental activities in which the showing or delivery from the premises of retail or wholesale goods to a customer is not the typical or principal activity.